View Document Text

 (“ERISA”) and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.

-When we recommend a client roll over their retirement plan assets into an account to be managed by FVIM,
+When we recommend that a client roll over their retirement plan assets into an account managed by FVIM,

-such recommendation creates a conflict of interest because we will be compensated if you follow our advice.
+such recommendation creates a conflict of interest because FVIM will receive compensation if the client

-to act in your best interest and not put our interests ahead of yours.
+requires us to act in our clients’ best interest and not place our interests ahead of theirs.

-Meet a professional standard of care when making investment recommendations (give prudent
+Meet a professional standard of care when making investment recommendations (provide prudent

-Never put our financial interests ahead of yours when making recommendations (give loyal advice);
+Never put our financial interests ahead of a client’s interests when making recommendations

 Avoid misleading statements about conflicts of interest, fees, and investments;